mui/mui-x/docs/data/date-pickers/adapters-locale/adapters-locale.md

 Some locales might keep using English placeholders, because that format is commonly used in a given locale.
 :::

+Certain formats might result in a placeholder that is not the most ideal for your use case.
+You can use the appropriate `localeText` prop field to adjust the resulting placeholder to your needs.

+{{"demo": "FieldPlaceholderCustomization.js"}}

 ### Custom toolbar format

 To customize the format used in the toolbar, use the `toolbarFormat` prop of the `toolbar` slot.